hmatejx/CEL_forecast/README.md

 So, I figured, that the current approach, while admittedly squarely on the side of toying, cannot be "too wrong" ;)

-The cross-validation studies that I performed have shown that the prediction horizon for most quantities is at most two weeks.
+The cross-validation studies that I have performed have shown that the prediction horizon for most quantities is at most two weeks.
 Nevertheless I am predicting the median, 90% lower, and 90% upper limit on all relevant quantities until the end of year 2021 :D

 ## Approach